Alaska

 CareScout / Genworth Cost of CareDoes Alaska tax retirement income?

-Alaska has no state income tax, so pensions, 401(k) and IRA withdrawals, and Social Security are not taxed by the state.
-There is also no statewide sales tax, though some local areas levy their own.
+No. Alaska has no state income tax, so the state does not tax your pension, your 401(k) and IRA withdrawals, or your Social Security.
+There's no statewide sales tax either, though some local areas charge their own.

 AARPWhat is the Permanent Fund Dividend?

-Most Alaska residents receive an annual Permanent Fund Dividend, a payment funded by the state's oil-wealth fund.
-The dividend is taxable for federal income tax purposes even though Alaska has no state income tax.
+Most Alaska residents get an annual Permanent Fund Dividend, a payment funded by the state's oil-wealth fund.
+Even though Alaska has no state income tax, the dividend still counts as income on your federal return.

 Alaska Permanent Fund Dividend DivisionSources